Stu says: Ipswich Town 1 Preston North End 1 – Five observations

 That’s because of a mad afternoon for veteran midfielder Paul Gallagher.
 The 34-year-old stepped off the bench in the 71st minute and scored with his first touch when firing a low free-kick past a poorly positioned wall and into the bottom corner.

 Moments later, the Scot found himself taking the gloves after keeper Chris Maxwell was shown his marching orders for racing off his line and fouling Kayden Jackson near the touchline (he’d already been booked for the penalty).
-Alex Neil had only just used his third and final substitute.
+Alex Neil had used his third and final substitute seconds earlier.

 There was still 15 minutes to go at that stage.
 And there were seven minutes stoppage time added on top of that.
 Yet the Blues failed to really test the stand-in keeper.
 His only save was tip over a self-set Danny Rowe volley that was superbly struck, but pretty central.